pdp10/sbpipe/docs/source/user_manual.md

 analyse_data: True
 # True if a report should be generated, False otherwise
 generate_report: True
+# True if a zipped tarball should be generated, False otherwise
+generate_tarball: False
 # The relative path to the project directory
 project_dir: "."
 # The name of the configurator (e.g. Copasi, Python)